Cancel anytime

 - Acquisition Price (USD millions): 3800

-- Strategic Rationale: Expanded Hasbro's entertainment capabilities and access to new IP.
+- Strategic Rationale: Expanded Hasbro's entertainment capabilities and IP ownership.

 Growth Trajectory and Initiatives